 ambient temperature rating.
 Temperatures are measured on components and materials to

-verify that they are used within their ratings while the product is used at the high ambient.
+verify that they are used within their ratings while the product is used at the high ambient. - Low Temperatures: Low temperatures are also important to consider, especially for products

 that incorporate plastics.
 Again, the products’ ambient temperature rating should address